Scan time: 2-3 minutes / Read time: 3-5 minutes

 Sam writes a weekly newsletter about making real pizza at home.

-He's convinced a great pizza is a Friday-night skill, not a chef's secret.
+He's sure a great pie is a Friday-night skill, not a chef's secret.

 ⛳️ Problem: